 But if your spouse or partner refuses to co-operate or compromise, then we have extensive knowledge of the procedures and consequences of raising and defending court proceedings as required.
-We have considerable experience of representing clients in court, and we know what is required in order to achieve the best outcome for you.
+Our family law solicitors in Edinburgh have considerable experience of representing clients in court, and we know what is required in order to achieve the best outcome for you.

 It is not only Separation Agreements on which we can give detailed advice.
 In Scotland, contracts in advance of a marriage taking place (now commonly referred to as a “pre-nup”) have been available for many years.
 If they are prepared carefully and reasonably, and as long as both sides have had the opportunity to obtain their own independent legal advice, these important contracts should help to avoid much of the uncertainty that tends to follow a marital or partnership breakdown.

 You can also enter into such a contract after a marriage has taken place, if there are any particular assets that you wish to try to protect, and if circumstances require it.
 Frequently, for example, we prepare agreements for clients who wish to protect their own money, when they pay the deposit for a house which is going to be purchased in joint names.